Welcome to 'If The Shih Tzu Fits'

 Pricing is for PET ONLY.
 Pricing will depend on size, color, lineage, sex and overall conformation and quality of puppy.

-Male are just as loving as female!
+Males are just as loving as females!

 Does a male or a female make a better pet for you and your family?

 It’s not uncommon for people to believe that a female dog will make a better pet.
 We get a lot of calls for people wanting that “special little girl”.
 For whatever reason they don’t think that females will exhibit “alpha” behaviors like humping and/or marking.
 A lot of people think that females are more passive and friendly and that they don’t take part in fighting over dominance, which could NOT be farther from the truth.